• PEAK DISTRICT WALKS

 This blog may contain affiliate links through which, at no additional cost to you, I may earn a small commission.
 I only recommend products I would use myself and all opinions expressed here are my own.
 Read full privacy policy here.

 Now, here’s where we messed up.
 We didn’t prepare properly, and didn’t take the right kit.
 We had a quick look on the Geocaching app, saw what looked like footpaths and presumed they were proper footpaths.
 They are not proper footpaths.
 They’re peat bogs.
-I set out in some nice looking (but not very waterproof) boots, no coat, no map other than my phone, and only two packets of Haribo (the SMALL ones!) and a packet of crisps between us.
+I set out in some nice looking (but not very waterproof) boots, no coat, wearing jeans, no map other than my phone, and only two packets of Haribo (the SMALL ones!) and a packet of crisps between us.
 This is a walk where you need to be prepared!
 Wear proper hiking boots (I love my Scarpa walking boots which are amazing for hikes like this), take a proper map as it’s easy to become disorientated on the moors and take appropriate clothing as the weather can change really quickly up here.
 I only realised afterwards how foolish we had been!

 Anyways, enough of our stupidity.
 On to the walk to Black Hill itself!